In vivo calcium imaging enables scientists to visualize hundreds of neurons in the brain of freely-behaving animals

 Fiber photometry data acquisition is limited to population level activity with no cellular resolution to visualize individual neurons.
 The benefit of low cellular resolution is small data files, fast acquisition, and easy data interpretation, unlike other current calcium imaging tools.
 Thus, fiber photometry provides a low entry barrier for new labs wanting to adopt calcium imaging or perform exploratory research.

 The light-weight equipment required for fiber photometry helps extend the length of experiments and reduce extraneous factors (e.g. stress) allowing for more natural animal behavior to be observed during experiments.
-In addition, certain systems can be used with a rotary joint for freely-behaving experiments.
+In addition, certain systems can be used with a rotary joint for freely-moving experiments.

 Fiber photometry is a useful tool that can provide us with a better understanding of low level circuitry in the brain.
 The simplistic design and data output of this tool provides a good starting point for in vivo calcium imaging.